mia-platform/design-system/CONTRIBUTING.md

 ## Before submitting a PR

- * Fill in the `Unreleased` section in `CHANGELOG.md` adding the improvement introduced with the pull request.
-Changelog should follow the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) standard;
  * Are you in the contributors section inside the `package.json`?
 Add yourself!

 ## How to tag